 We call synonyms words that are sharing similar meanings.
 For example, you may use words like “reduce,” “decrease,” “lessen,” or “cut,” and still bring across the same idea or point.

 And antonyms are words that incorporate an opposite meaning.
 “Inept” and “competent” and are good examples of what we call antonyms.

 Authors will use both antonyms and synonyms in their pieces, so if you come across unfamiliar words in some sentences, you may want to look for an antonym or a synonym that you know will bring you straight to the word’s definition.

 I got so terribly infuriated by this pointless, ineffectual instruction manual!
 My usually good humor had now escaped me for the remainder of the day.

 In this sentence, we can see that “ineffectual” is preceded by “pointless” and both words are qualifying that instruction manual.
-It may be safe if we assume that the words “pointless” “ineffectual” are synonyms.
+It may be safe if we assume that the words “pointless” and “ineffectual” are synonyms.

 You may also notice that the word “infuriated” is used as the opposite of “good humor.”
 This is telling us that these two words or expressions are antonyms.
 If you wouldn’t have known the precise meaning of the word “infuriated,” you may now understand that a good definition of the word could well be this: “bad humor.”